ZilinL/KnIFE/README.md

 ## Introduction

-The repository contains the implementation of "Domain Generalization for Zero-calibration BCIs with Knowledge Distillation-based Phase Invariant Feature Extraction", which is currently under review.
+The repository contains the implementation of "Domain Generalization for Zero-calibration BCIs with Knowledge Distillation-based Phase Invariant Feature Extraction", which is currently under review. [arxiv](https://arxiv.org/abs/2405.11163)

-This is a demo of the proposed Knife, and more complete code will come soon.
+This is a demo of the proposed Knife.

 alg/algs/Knife.py contains the core code of the proposed method, which includes the realization of knowledge distillation framework, Correlation alignment, and spectrum transfer.
 The graphical abstract is shown below: